-Upon enrolment you will be given forms to fill in for the regular Adventures s to our local parks.
+Upon enrolment you will be given forms to fill in for the regular Adventures to our local parks. local preschools and other spontaneous activates suggested by children or staff with in a 1.5km radius.

 Regular outing: (In relation to education and care services) means a walk, drive or trip to/from a location that the service visits regularly as part of its educational program, and where the circumstances covered by the risk assessment are the same on each trip.
 If the excursion is a regular outing, an authorisation from parents/guardians is only required to be obtained once every 12 months.

 A new authorisation is required if there is any change to the circumstances of the regular Adventures outing.